JWock82/Pynite/docs/source/visualization.rst

     my_rndr.render_model()

-You can also create a PNG screenshot using ``screenshot``
+You can also create a screenshot using ``screenshot``

 .. code-block:: python

     my_rndr.screeenshot()

 This will render your model to the window, where you can position it as you like.
-Once you close out of the window, `Pynite` will output a screenshot in PNG format.
+Once you close out of the window, `Pynite` will output a screenshot in one of several formats (see documentation below).
 This is very helpful when working in `Jupyter`.

-.. autoclass:: Visualization.Renderer
+.. autoclass:: PyNite.Visualization.Renderer
    :members:
    :undoc-members: